Emergency-Response-Demo/erdemo.io/process_service_outbox.md

 To resolve the problem of *dual-writes in a single transaction* experienced in the ER-Demo application, the *outbox pattern* has been implemented using technology from the Red Hat sponsored [Debezium open-source project](https://debezium.io/) .
 The approach taken is best discussed in [this blog post](https://debezium.io/blog/2019/02/19/reliable-microservices-data-exchange-with-the-outbox-pattern/).

-Using the *outbox pattern*, the problem of dual-writes is resolved in the ER-Demo application via the following series of steps in each transaction:
+Using the *outbox pattern*, the problem of dual-writes is resolved in the ER-Demo application via the following series of steps:

 ![](images/process-service-outbox.png)

-1. Process execution hits the signal node, process state is persisted in the database, together with an outbox event containing the message payload to be sent to the `topic-responder-command`.
-The outbox event is persisted an *outbox table*.
+1. Process execution hits the signal node, process states **and** an *outbox event* are persisted to the database as part of a transaction commit.
+Unlike the previous architecture, there is only this single write in this transaction.
+The *outbox event* contains the message payload to be sent to the `topic-responder-command`.
+This *outbox event* is persisted in an *outbox table* (which is co-located in the same database as the RH-PAM process engine tables).
 2. Debezium scans the transaction log of the database and picks up the insert in the outbox table.
+The record to the outbox table is deleted immediately after creation and debezium ignores the delete logs from Postgres.
+This immediate deletion of the record is to ensure that the outbox table does not grow endlessly.

-3. Debezium sends outbox event to the `topic-responder-command`
+3. Debezium sends the outbox event to the `topic-responder-command`
-4. The process service consumes the reply message, and is able to signal the process instance
+4. The process service consumes the reply message originating from the *responder-service* and signals the embedded process engine.
-5. The process engine signals the process instance in a new transaction.
+5. The process engine loads the process instance from the database in a new transaction.

 With the outbox pattern, the message to the `topic-responder-command` is only sent after the transaction is committed to the database.
 It is no longer the process service that sends the message.
 Rather the message payload is persisted together with the process state, and Debezium picks up the change event in the database and sends the message to the `topic-responder-command` topic.